-Nickerson is a blue-collar town, with 38.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Nickerson is generally considered to be a blue-collar town.
+38.72% of the Nickerson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Nickerson is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Nickerson who work in management occupations (11.48%), office and administrative support (10.12%), and maintenance occupations (9.53%).

 The citizens of Nickerson are slightly less educated than the national average of 21.84% for the average city or town: 15.03% of adults in Nickerson have a bachelor's degree or advanced degree